mahersalman/MatrixOperation/README.md

 The Haskell version leverages functional programming paradigms such as lazy evaluation, offering an efficient and concise approach to matrix operations.

 Both implementations ensure optimized matrix processing for large NxN matrices.

-## Results:
-- For matrix inverse, both Python and Haskell implementations print the first 5 elements from the first and last two rows.